How To Deeply Perform Arati

-She wearsmany varieties of ornaments, and She has been decorated by Krsna Himself.
-Lalita tells Krsna, "Oh, you don't know how to decorate Her!" and she lightly pushes Him with her elbow.
+She wears many varieties of ornaments, and She has been decorated by Krsna Himself.
+Lalita tells Krsna, "Oh, you don't know how to decorate Her!" and she lightly pushes Him away with her elbow.
 Krsna then says, "You don't know; I know more."
 They are quarreling, and Srimati is laughing.

 "Hari-mano-vimohana."
-Srimati Radhika is such that Krsna gives His heart to Her.
+Srimati Radhika has such a mood and personality that Krsna gives His heart to Her.
 She takes His heart.

 Those who are singing and performing kirtana are Visakha, Citra, Champakalata, Rupa Manjari, Lavanga Manjari, Ananga Manjari, and so many others, with many various kinds of melodies.